 At Cheddington Combined School we view every child as an individual and work together to enable them to achieve their potential.
 Therefore our curriculum is designed to be broad and balanced, teaching both academic knowledge and skills and those personal skills which will enable the children to be successful in life.
-Through our sequentially planned curriculum we offer learning experiences which enable the children to develop both deep learning and their cultural capital.
+Through our sequentially planned curriculum we offer learning experiences which enable the children to develop both deep learning and their cultural capital; with no child discriminated against on grounds of gender, ethnicity, academic or physical ability, religious choice or life choices.
+(This is in line with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.)

 Learning is a way of interacting with the world, and as we learn we see the world in a different way.
 The acquisition of information in itself does not bring about understanding, but the way we structure that information and think with it does.
 A child’s education is about conceptual change, not just the acquisition of information.
 Surface learning is the simple acceptance of information and memorization as isolated and unlinked facts.
 As such, it leads to superficial retention of material for examinations and does not promote understanding or long-term retention of knowledge and information.